daniel-kun/cryptography-primer.info/docs/algorithms/aes.md

     AES is considered __secure__[^1].
 Use AES with 128, 192 or 256 (pick the largest size feasible for your system) with GCM mode of operation.
     GCM provides authentication, which makes this an AEAD cipher.

+    A very good and fast alternative is [ChaCha](/algorithms/chacha/), which comes in less variations and there are fewer things that can be done wrong when implementing it.
+Also, ChaCha might be faster on certain hardware that does not provide AES hardware-acceleration (which most common chipsets, even embedded ones, provide).

 On this page you will learn:

 * What is AES, and features does it provide?